eamonnmcmanus/ConnectionsGuessing/README.md

 belongs in a connection with A, and we can call that "two away".

-The total number of possible connections containing A is the total number of ways to choose the 3 remaining items in the set out of the 7 possible items BCDEFGH, which is 7C3 = 35.
+The total number of possible connections containing A is the total number of ways to choose the 3 remaining items in the connection out of the 7 possible items BCDEFGH, which is 7C3 = 35.
 We could obviously swap around these items in any way without changing the problem, so an initial guess of ABCD is as good as any other.
 So let's assume that initial guess.
 It divides the 35 possible connections like this: